 Plain English Breakdown

-Repeal Wildfire Resilient Homes Grant Program
+Repeal of the Wildfire Resilient Homes Grant Program

 What This Bill Does

-- Requires the state treasurer to transfer the balance of the wildfire resilient homes grant program cash fund to the general fund on June 30, 2026.
+- Requires the state treasurer to move unused funds from the grant account to the general fund by June 30, 2026.

 Who It Names or Affects